stas1f1/Transformers-Loss-Landscape/README.md

 </p>

-Despite the complexity of Transformers architecture, 1-Dimensional and 2-Dimensional methods of loss landscape exploration were proven to be effortlessly applicable, providing ground for performed analysis of fine-tuning process of QA task.

 Work based on:
 Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer and Tom Goldstein.
 [Visualizing the Loss Landscape of Neural Nets.](https://arxiv.org/abs/1712.09913) NIPS, 2018.